Wireless (short story): Plot

 which Kipling considers a change for the better.
 It seems to him that by the atmosphere auspicious for radio contact, Shaynor has somehow managed to connect with Keats, and the lines he writes are "the raw material...whence Keats wove the twenty-sixth, seventh, and eighth stanzas of his poem."

 Criticism

-Some were critical of the story, saying it was "too full of crowded detail which, as it is structural, cannot be eliminated."
+J. M. S. Tompkins was critical of the story, saying it was "too full of crowded detail which, as it is structural, cannot be eliminated."

-Author John Rhode later used the story as the inspiration for the plot of his 1929 novel detective novel The House on Tollard Ridge.
+Author John Rhode later used the story as the inspiration for the plot of his 1929 detective novel The House on Tollard Ridge.